OregonTech-AWallace/CST465Canvas/1-HTML/Quiz.md

     - h1

 1. What is the intended purpose of HTML?
-    - Giving semantic meaning to a document
+    - **Giving semantic meaning to a document**
     - Styling a document
     - All of the above

 1. Other Stuff

-1. What is the "living" version of the web page in the web browser called?
+1. The living version of the web page in the browser is called the `Document Object Model` | `document object model` | `DOM`

-    - The Document Object Model or DOM
+1. Who was Trogdor?
+- An animated character who wears a wrestling mask and boxing gloves
+- A man
+- A dragon man
+- **Just a dragon**